Readmission for a Second Undergraduate Degree

-Students who withdraw from the University without obtaining a leave of absence (LOA), or an expired LOA, and who wish to resume studies at the University must apply for readmission.
+Students who withdraw from the University without obtaining a leave of absence (LOA), an expired LOA, or were discontinued; and wish to resume studies at the University must apply for readmission.
 Students applying for readmission can find readmission application materials online, and may contact the Registrar's Office for additional information.
 An application fee of $50 payable to Gallaudet University must accompany the application.
 All outstanding debts must be paid in full before applying for readmission.

 Readmission After Suspension

 Students who are academically suspended due to GPA below 2.0, and who wish to be reinstated must apply for readmission through the Registrar's Office, which includes an appeal to Faculty-Student Affairs Committee.
 A student readmitted after academic suspension is placed on academic probation and is subject to all requirements and conditions of that status.
 Former students who were academically dismissed or suspended and who apply for readmission will be placed on academic probation.
 They will be required to follow academic procedures described under Academic Probation.

 Students who are academically suspended due to conditions, and who wish to be reinstated must complete the required conditions prior to applying for readmission.
 Conditions may be satisfied by taking only the remedial course at Gallaudet as an Undergraduate Special Student, if the student's GPA is 2.0 or above, through the Undergraduate Admissions Office; or by taking a course at another college/university and transferring to Gallaudet.
 Once the required condition(s) have been met, the student may then apply for readmission through the Registrar's Office.
 The student must appeal to Faculty-Student Affairs Committee with evidence of completed conditions.

 Students who are academically suspended due to conditions, and also have a GPA below 2.0, should contact the Registrar's Office for more information.